-- Z. POST-INCIDENT RESPONSE TEAM A building-specific team designated by the Building Safety Team that includes appropriate school personnel, medical personnel, mental health counselors and others who can assist the school community in coping with the aftermath of a Serious Violent Incident or Emergency. - AA.
-RELOCATION CENTER A location established for providing temporary shelter or care for persons displaced by an emergency. - BB.
-REUNIFICATION AREA A predetermined location where parents or authorized persons can pick up students during an emergency. - CC.
-SCHOOL CANCELLATION A determination by school officials that a school or schools should not be in session for one or more school days due to an emergency. - DD.
-SERIOUS VIOLENT INCIDENT An incident of violent criminal conduct that is, or appears to be, life threatening.
+- O. LOCKOUT Allows no unauthorized personnel into the building.
+All exterior doors are locked and the main entrance is monitored by administrators, security or school resource officer.
+This procedure allows the school to continue with the normal school day, but curtails outside activity.
+Most commonly used when an incident is occurring outside school building, on or off school property. - P. NATURAL DISASTER Those incidents in which the forces of nature threaten the lives, safety and/or property of numerous persons (e.g., floods, tornado, and significant snowfall/blizzard, etc.). - Q. OUTER PERIMETER The peripheral control area surrounding the inner-perimeter providing a location for access to and from the inner-perimeter as well as defining the limit of access by unauthorized persons. - R. POST-INCIDENT RESPONSE TEAM A building-specific team designated by the Building Safety Team that includes appropriate school personnel, medical personnel, mental health counselors and others who can assist the school community in coping with the aftermath of a Serious Violent Incident or Emergency. - S. RELOCATION CENTER A location established for providing temporary shelter or care for persons displaced by an emergency. - T. REUNIFICATION AREA A predetermined location where parents or authorized persons can pick up students during an emergency. - U. SCHOOL CANCELLATION A determination by school officials that a school or schools should not be in session for one or more school days due to an emergency. - V. SERIOUS VIOLENT INCIDENT An incident of violent criminal conduct that is, or appears to be, life threatening.
 This situation warrants the evacuation or "Lockdown" of students and/or staff because of an imminent threat to their safety or health.
-Situations include, but are not limited to: riot, hostage taking, kidnapping and/or the use or threatened use of a firearm, explosive, bomb, incendiary device, chemical or biological weapon, knife or other dangerous instrument capable of causing death or serious injury. - EE.
-SHELTERING The emergency response of keeping students in school buildings and providing them with shelter when it is deemed safer for students to remain inside rather than to return home or be evacuated (e.g., air pollution problems, chemical spills, radiological emergencies).
-Staff and students or held in a designated shelter location or common area inside the building, inside a gymnasium, cafeteria or etc., during an emergency or medical emergency until things can be returned to normal or dismissal can be arranged. - FF.
-STAGING AREA A location selected generally within the outer perimeter to facilitate arriving resources and personnel responding for assignments. - GG.
-TERRORIST ACTION A hostile action taken by a person or group that has as its intent the commission of violent acts designed to instill fear, communicate a message and/or demand some action. - HH.
-TREATMENT AREA The location inside the inner perimeter to which the victims are evacuated for medical evaluation and emergency treatment prior to transport. - II.
-UNIFIED COMMAND The safety plan command system which ensures that the Incident Commander shall communicate and consult with the Superintendent prior to giving any order or instruction during or after the occurrence of a violent incident.
+Situations include, but are not limited to: riot, hostage taking, kidnapping and/or the use or threatened use of a firearm, explosive, bomb, incendiary device, chemical or biological weapon, knife or other dangerous instrument capable of causing death or serious injury. - W. S.H.E.L.L.
+An acronym for Shelter-in-Place, Hold-in Place, Evacuate, Lockout, Lockdown - X. SHELTERING The emergency response of keeping students in school buildings and providing them with shelter when it is deemed safer for students to remain inside rather than to return home or be evacuated (e.g., air pollution problems, chemical spills, radiological emergencies).
+Staff and students or held in a designated shelter location or common area inside the building, inside a gymnasium, cafeteria or etc., during an emergency or medical emergency until things can be returned to normal or dismissal can be arranged. - Y. STAGING AREA A location selected generally within the outer perimeter to facilitate arriving resources and personnel responding to assignments. - Z. TREATMENT AREA The location inside the inner perimeter to which the victims are evacuated for medical evaluation and emergency treatment prior to transport. - AA.
+UNIFIED COMMAND The safety plan command system designed so that the Incident Commander shall communicate and consult with the Superintendent prior to giving any order or instruction during or after the occurrence of a violent incident.